Israel's map and evacuation messages for Gaza are adding to the chaos

 Israeli warplanes are also dropping flyers on neighborhoods, with directions to either flee or seek shelter.
 This isn't the first time residents of Gaza have experienced this kind of warning — in 2014, a similar tactic was used ahead of an Israeli incursion into the Gaza Strip from the north and again in 2021.

-Mustafa, who only gave his first name because he was criticizing Hamas and feared retaliation, fled with his family and their belongings, from northern Gaza to Khan Younis 20 days ago, and then from Khan Younis to Rafah on Tuesday.
+Mustafa, who only gave his first name because he was criticizing Hamas and feared retaliation, fled with his family and their belongings, from northern Gaza to Khan Younis 20 days ago, and then to Rafah on Tuesday.

 "The Israelis told us to go south.
 We came here and found no place to go.
 We are all in the streets," he told NPR.
 "Hamas should have secured the people, before doing this.
 They should have secured the people, and secured a place for the people."